Click Image to Begin

 How Much Does a Probate Cost?

-Most mineral probate cases qualify for a flat rate of $3,400 which includes court costs, publication fees, mailing copying and attorney’s fees.
-If there are multiple counties where minerals are located, there are additional recording fees of about $30 per county.
+Most mineral probate cases qualify for a flat rate which includes court costs, publication fees, mailing copying and attorney’s fees.
+We can quote a price for an uncontested probate.

 I Filed an Affidavit of Heirship, why do I Need a Probate?